drexlerd/Tyr/README.md

 Pytyr is available at [Pypi.org](https://pypi.org/project/pytyr/) and can be installed with `pip install pytyr`.

+Detailed examples are available in the `python/examples` directory:

-An example showing how to parse and traverse all planning formalism structures is provided in [`structures.py`](python/examples/formalism/planning/structures.py).
+- [`structures.py`](python/examples/formalism/planning/structures.py) – Parse and traverse all planning formalism structures.
-An example showing how to use and customize off-the-shelf search algorithms is provided in [`astar_eager.py`](python/examples/planning/astar_eager.py).
+- [`astar_eager.py`](python/examples/planning/astar_eager.py) – Use and customize off-the-shelf search algorithms.
-An example showing how to implement a custom search algorithm from scratch is provided in [`gbfs_lazy.py`](python/examples/planning/gbfs_lazy.py).
+- [`gbfs_lazy.py`](python/examples/planning/gbfs_lazy.py) – Implement a custom search algorithm from scratch.

 The Python interface for implementing search algorithms is: